THE RESPONSE FREE!

 We may gather information about you that is available to the public from other websites or sources such as LinkedIn, Facebook, and Twitter.

-We may also gather information about you by providing names, addresses, and/or phone numbers that are gathered through the website or from other sources to third party vendors for the purpose of obtaining information relevant to the mission of the Organization.
+We may also gather information about you by providing names, addresses, and/or phone numbers that are gathered through the website or from other sources to third party vendors for the purpose of obtaining information relevant to our mission.

 When you access or use the Services, we may automatically collect certain information about you, including: